-- Evaluating covenant compliance throughout the going concern period in both the base case and sensitised scenarios; - Performing a "reverse stress test" analysis on management's forecasts to estimate the reduction in revenues required to eliminate the headroom in the cash flow forecasts, were discretionary dividends to be suspended, and assessing whether such mitigating actions were available should they be required; and - Assessing the adequacy of the going concern disclosures included within the Financial Statements by management including the Covid-19 impact assessment in the Chairman's statement, the basis of preparation in note 2 to the financial statements and the significant judgement disclosure in note 4 to the financial statements.
+- performing a "reverse stress test" analysis on management's forecasts to estimate the reduction in revenues required to eliminate the headroom in the cash flow forecasts, were discretionary dividends to be suspended, and assessing whether mitigating actions were available should they be required; and - assessing the adequacy of the going concern disclosures included within the financial statements by management including within the Report of the Directors and the basis of preparation in note 2 to the financial statements.

-In our evaluation of the directors' conclusions, we considered the inherent risks associated with the group's and the parent company's business model including effects arising from macro-economic uncertainties such as Brexit and Covid-19.
-We also assessed and challenged the reasonableness of estimates made by the directors, and the related disclosures, and analysed how those risks might affect the group's and the parent company's financial resources and ability to continue operations over the going concern period.
+In our evaluation of the Directors' conclusions, we considered the inherent risks associated with the Group's and the Parent Company's business model including effects arising from macro-economic uncertainties such as Brexit and Covid-19 and we assessed and challenged the reasonableness of estimates made by the Directors and the related disclosures and analysed how those risks might affect the Group's and the Parent Company's financial resources or ability to continue operations over the going concern period.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and the Parent Company's ability to continue as a going concern for a period of at least 12 months from when the financial statements are authorised for issue.

-In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-The responsibilities of the directors with respect to going concern are described in the 'Responsibilities of directors for the financial statements' section of this report.
+The responsibilities of the Directors with respect to going concern are described in the "Responsibilities of Directors for the financial statements" section of this report.